osrf/gazebo_design/zmq_transport/zmq_transport.md

 ### Discovery

-This is the process required to know the adress associated to the publisher of a topic or service call.
-Centralized architectures implemente this by quering the master process.
+This is the process required to know the address associated to the publisher of a topic or service call.
+Centralized architectures implement this by querying the master process.
 In a distributed architecture we need a discovery process.
 ZeroMQ does not provide a discovery protocol, so we propose a custom one.

 A discovery message is composed by two main parts: header and body.

-**Packet format: Header.**
+**- Packet format: Header -**

       0               1               2               3
       0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7